aaronpowell/aaronpowell.github.io/src/documents/posts/2010-07-10-building-an-application-with-lucene-net.md

---- cson
+---
   title: "Building an application with Lucene.Net"
   metaTitle: "Building an application with Lucene.Net"
   description: "A more in-depth look at how to use Lucene for storage and building a simple application"
   revised: "2010-07-10"
   date: "2010-07-10"
-tags: ["lucene","lucene.net","c#"]
+  tags:
+    - "lucene"
+    - "lucene.net"
+    - "c#"
   migrated: "true"
-urls: ["/building-an-application-with-lucene-net"]
+  urls:
+    - "/building-an-application-with-lucene-net"
-summary: """
+  summary: ""

-"""
 ---
 For this article we're going to go through building a small application with uses Lucene.Net as a storage model.
 I read a lot of blogs so I'm often find that when I'm working I want to refer back to a blog that I read in the past.
 The problem is that finding that particular blog can be tricky, navigating through a few thousand posts can be fairly tedious.
 So let's build an application which we can quickly search and find the posts that I'm interested in.